-- Look for UTC time zone where the answer will be already displayed.
+- Look for the UTC time zone where the answer will be already displayed.

-It is not easy to memorize all abbreviations for each of the world time zones and what cities and countries belong to which time zone; but, luckily for you, this knowledge is not required because we have compiled a list with all time zones available in this world clock converter.
+It is not easy to memorize all abbreviations for each of the world's time zones and what cities and countries belong to which time zone; but, luckily for you, this knowledge is not required because we have compiled a list with all time zones available in this world clock converter.
 In addition to the list of all the world time zones, we included some comments and major cities in each of the time zones in the time converter, as well as a world time zones map for further reference in case you need it.

 All world time zones explained

-Time zones are, as we said previously, geographical areas with less than 1h difference in their solar time.
+Time zones are, as we said previously, geographical areas with less than a 1h difference in their solar time.
 At least that's the ideal case; in reality, the world time zones map is more complicated and requires a longer explanation.
-Let's start by the naming conventions.
-There are 3 basic ways to name each time zone: by their time difference with respect to GMT or UTC time zone; the military nomenclature, that uses the letters of the alphabet; and the 'standard' abbreviations, which are 3 letters representing the official name (or names) that someone has given to the time zone.
+Let's start with the naming conventions.
+There are 3 basic ways to name each time zone: by their time difference with respect to GMT or UTC time zone; the military nomenclature, which uses the letters of the alphabet; and the 'standard' abbreviations, which are 3 letters representing the official name (or names) that someone has given to the time zone.

-Despite it being the messiest, the 'standard' abbreviations are the most common ones including some that you might be familiar with such as the American time zones CST, PST, EST; the Europeans CET and GMT/UTC time zone...
+Despite it being the messiest, the 'standard' abbreviations are the most common ones, including some that you might be familiar with such as the American time zones CST, PST, EST, the European CET, and GMT/UTC time zone...
 We will dive deeper into all the abbreviations in the next sections.
-On the other side of the spectrum, we have the very logical (almost robotic) military zones and time difference nomenclature that easily give an idea of the geographical location of the time zone but contain no information about the countries or cities that it applies to.
+On the other side of the spectrum, we have the very logical (almost robotic) military zones and time difference nomenclature that easily gives an idea of the geographical location of the time zone but contains no information about the countries or cities that it applies to.